J4g0n/stampleTestPrototype/README.md

 0. Run setup test environment script: scripts/setupTests

+1. Move resources to home folder: mv res/ ~/res/

-1. Add display value globally and preferred browser, add at the end of your .bashrc and make it available in your session by typing source: export TEST_BROWSER=[chrome | firefox] export DISPLAY=:5 source ~/.bashrc
+2. Add display value globally and preferred browser, add at the end of your .bashrc and make it available in your session by typing source: export TEST_BROWSER=[chrome | firefox] export DISPLAY=:5 source ~/.bashrc

-2. Launch xvbf:
+3. Launch xvbf:
     scripts/xvbf start

-3. (if using chrome) On firefox, with proper config:
+4. (if using chrome) On firefox, with proper config:
     ~/applications/chromedriver

-4. Launch tests:
+5. Launch tests:
     ./activator test